ShreyaCathy27/ShreyaCathy27/README.md

 - 👋 Hi, I’m @ShreyaCathy27
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data projects
-- 📫 How to reach me ...
+- 📫 How to reach me || shreyacatherinegeorge@gmail.com

 <!---
 ShreyaCathy27/ShreyaCathy27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.